-• A rear passenger pushing or pulling on the back of the passenger's seat.
+A rear passenger pushing or pulling on the back of the front passenger's seat.

-- Moving the front seat forcibly back against cargo on the seat or floor behind it. - Hanging heavy items on the front passenger seat, or placing heavy items in the seat-back pocket.
+- Moving the front seat forcibly back against cargo on the seat or floor behind it. - Hanging heavy items on the front passenger seat, or placing heavy items in the seat-back pocket. - Moving the front seat or seat-back forcibly back against the folded rear seat.